Wyatt Tee Walker

-Biography
+Early life and education

+Walker was born in Massachusetts, raised primarily in New Jersey where he attended Merchantville High School and received his bachelor's in physics and chemistry and his Master of Divinity at Virginia Union University in Richmond, Virginia.

+Career

 Virginia

-Walker was born in Massachusetts, raised primarily in New Jersey where he attended Merchantville High School and received his college education at Virginia Union University in Richmond, Virginia.
 After earning his degree, in 1953 Walker was called as pastor at historic Gillfield Baptist Church, the second oldest black church in Petersburg, Virginia and one of the oldest in the nation.
 In his leadership for social justice and against segregation, he was arrested numerous times, the first for leading an African-American group into the "white" library in Petersburg.
 His "flamboyant" and cheeky style was shown as he "caused a stir" by trying to "check out Douglas Southall Freeman's admiring biography of Robert E. Lee."
 In 1953 Walker worked with citizens who filed suit in federal court for access to a public pool in Lee Park.
 The city closed the park in 1954 rather than integrate.
 The park later reopened, but the city never operated the pool again.

 Walker's led two major civil rights organizations in Virginia: he served as president for five years of the Petersburg branch of the National Association for the Advancement of Colored People (NAACP) and as state director of the Congress of Racial Equality (CORE), which he co-founded in 1958.
 Walker also helped found the Petersburg Improvement Association (PIA), modeled after the Montgomery Improvement Association (MIA) in Alabama.
 It developed strategies against segregation, including publicizing its activities.
 By May 1960 the PIA had 3,000 members.
 By conducting sit-ins in 1960 at the Trailways bus terminal, Walker and PIA members gained agreement by the president of the Bus Terminal Restaurants to desegregate lunch counters in Petersburg and several other Virginia cities.
 This was achieved the year before the Freedom Riders arrived in 1961.